MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-pc-app.md

-# Install, open, and sign in to the Dynamics 365 Guides PC application
+# Install, open, and sign in to the Dynamics 365 Guides PC app

 Use these instructions to install the app (if it hasn't already been installed for you) and to sign in.